 Answer.
 No adjustments to the vinylidene chloride ADI were made.
 CPSC staff based its ADI on a study conducted by National Toxicology Program (NTP) (1982).
 Staff did not use the Quast et al. study (1983) chosen by other organizations.
-However, recalculation of the ADI using the Quast et al. study the risk characterization as no vinylidene chloride m concentrations from the barriers in the aggressive mi considered equally toxic.
-One Boric Acid human chronic inhalation study showed reduced sperm counts and reduced sexual activity.
+However, recalculation of the ADI using the Quast et al. study (1983) would not significantly affect the risk characterization as no vinylidene chloride monomer was extracted in detectable concentrations from the barriers in the aggressive migration studies.